budhwani-s/Digital-Marketing/README.md

-Assignment 2 – Uncovering Marketing insights
+# Assignment 2 – Uncovering Marketing insights

+## Goal :

-Goal : Working with Datasets  using Pandas, xsv(xcsv) and Trifacta tools.
+Working with Datasets  using Pandas, xsv(xcsv) and Trifacta tools.

+## Aim :

-Aim:• To be able to analyze marketing data using Salesforce Einstein analytics studio
+• To be able to analyze marketing data using Salesforce Einstein analytics studio
 • Derive insights from the datasets
 • Answer some of the findings

-Themes considered in the dashboard are:
+## Themes considered in the dashboard are:
 • Pricing
 • Promotion
 • Search